Rookie Error: a mistake made due to inexperience

 - Not telling your story is a major missed opportunity.
 Many interview questions can be answered by referencing an actual experience.
 You can find out how to tell your story here.

 - Preparing inadequately for your interview(s) by not addressing every last detail before you step into the spotlight is like stepping on the stage to deliver your breakthrough performance without knowing your lines, cues or spikes and not having your props organized and handy.
-Here are some tips to correct that error.
+In my Nailing the Interview Series you will find tips to correct that error.

 - Behaving badly anytime, anywhere.
 Rudeness can take many forms, including poor cell phone manners, interrupting, failing to rise when being introduced, shaking hands improperly and insulting or offending someone.
 Good manners apply in all situations and extend to all with whom you come into contact at job fairs, networking events, interviews and so on.